Leith Harbour: History

-Prince Philip visited the settlement in 1957 in the only visit to South Georgia by any member of the Royal Family.
+Prince Philip visited the settlement in 1957, while Princess Anne, as patron of the South Georgia Heritage Trust, made a tour of South Georgia in 2017.

 The Falklands War was precipitated in March 1982 when a group of around fifty Argentines, posing as scrap metal merchants, occupied the abandoned whaling station at Leith Harbour.
 They were understood to have a commercial contract to remove scrap metal at Leith Harbour but they arrived aboard ARA Bahía Buen Suceso, a ship chartered by the Argentine Government.
 32 special forces troops from Corbeta Uruguay were brought by the Argentine Navy ship Bahía Paraiso to South Georgia and landed at Leith Harbour on 25 March 1982.

 On 25 April 1982 the Royal Navy damaged and captured the Argentine submarine Santa Fé at South Georgia.
 The Argentine garrison in Grytviken surrendered without returning fire and so did the detachment in Leith Harbour, commanded by Captain Astiz, the following day.

-Today
+Present

 There is a gun emplacement on the hill behind the station, and another at Hansen Point with the original 4-inch gun still in position.
 Leith Harbour boasted a hospital, a library, a cinema, and a narrow gauge railway.
 The centre of Leith Harbour is a graveyard with a second, larger, cemetery to the rear of the station.
 Due to its nature, the station also contained a factory and a flensing plan or platform.
 Since 2010 access to the station has been prohibited due to the dangers posed by asbestos and collapsing buildings.

 Leith Harbour and the hardships endured by the whalers are the subject of "The Little Pot Stove", a song covered by Nic Jones and written by the former whaling engineer turned singer-songwriter Harry Robertson.